ahuacate/pve-medialab/README.md

 10. Whitelist and Blacklist: Customize media series or movies by specifying full or partial names for whitelisting or blacklisting.
 11. Throttled Daylight Downloading: Schedule downloads to avoid internet congestion during peak daylight hours.
 12. Configuration File Customization: Users have the flexibility to customize the configuration file according to their preferences.
+13. Setup a storage node mirror: Mirror your primary Kodirsync media to another machine disk or folder over your LAN.

 ## 14.2.
-Kodirsync User Manager Toolbox
+Kodirsync management
-Kodirsync User Manager is a comprehensive toolbox that enables you to efficiently manage new user accounts and configure your Kodirsync server.
+Medialab Easy Script Toolbox enables you to efficiently manage new user accounts and configure your Kodirsync server.
 It serves as a user-friendly front-end interface, providing easy access to various tasks and functionalities.

 When a new user account is created, an installer package is automatically generated and sent via email.
 This installer package contains all the necessary instructions and resources to facilitate the seamless setup of their remote device.